• Skip to primary navigation

 1. Find the auxiliary verb

-Next is to identify whether the auxiliary verbs are in their positive or negative form.
+Identify whether the auxiliary verb is in its positive or negative form.

 3. Change its form

-The golden rule says that once the statement is positive, the tag must be negative…and vice versa.
+Remember, the basic rule of question tag is that when the statement is positive, the tag must be negative…and vice versa.

 Practice questions on question tag with auxiliary verb